Effective as of 1 March 2023

 (a) Lots will be held for collection from our offsite storage facilities for thirty (30) days after the auction free of charge.
 Storage charges and property release fees will apply after this 30-day period for any lots which have not been collected.
 Details of the applicable storage charges will be confirmed to buyers in the buyer information pack they will receive after the auction.
 Purchased lots will not be released to the buyer until the Purchase Price and all charges have been paid in full.

-(b) If a purchased lot is paid for but not collected within six months of the auction, the buyer authorizes Phillips, upon notice, to arrange a resale of the item by auction or private sale, with estimates and a reserve set at Phillips’s reasonable discretion.
+(b) If a purchased lot is paid for but not collected within six months of the auction, the buyer authorises Phillips, upon notice, to arrange a resale of the item by auction or private sale, with estimates and a reserve set at Phillips’s reasonable discretion.
 The proceeds of such sale will be applied to pay for storage charges and any other outstanding costs and expenses owed by the buyer to Phillips or our affiliated companies and the remainder will be forfeited unless collected by the buyer within two years of the original auction.

 Remedies for Non-Payment